kdm9/dna-proto-workflow/docs/source/index.rst

 Regions of Interest for Variant Calling
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Variant calling can be restricted to particular regions of interest through ``metadata/contigs_of_interest.bed``: A file in bed file format listing identifier, start-, and end-positions (tab delimited, no header).
 This is helpful for exome capture data but also to restrict the analysis to specific chromosomes.
 Genome assemblies often contain the main chromosomes and in addition many orphan fragments that often are not of interest.
 Below example will restrict variant calling to the 11 chromosomes plus the chloroplast of cowpea.
-The hundreds of additional contigs in the cowpea reference genome are available for read mapping but variants will not be called in them and they will subsequently not be present in the bcf/vcf files.
+The hundreds of additional contigs in the cowpea reference genome are available for read mapping, but variants will not be called for them and their variants will subsequently not be present in the bcf/vcf files.
 Note that lines starting with ‘#’ will be disregarded.

 ::